abhiramdas99/linux-command-shell-script/find.md

 # Find all files from the present directory which are modified before 10 days
 $ find . -type f -mtime -10

+# Find all files from the present direcory which file size is greater than 50MB and less than 100MB
+find . -type f -size +50M -size -100M